 Monica Raszewski is researching a play script, Half Moon Bay, that explores the pattern of strong friendships, tensions between home and artistic endeavour, and entanglement of the mother–daughter relationship.
-These themes were present in the lives of many women artists working during 1930s to 1950s.
+These themes were present in the lives of many women artists working between the 1930s and 1950s.

-Sybil lived in a converted shop at Half Moon Bay intermittently between 1945–1961.
-The shop will function as a passage between an interior world and a public world within which an uneasy balance between a private creative existence and a more public space associated with exhibiting art work will be played out.
+Sybil lived in a converted shop at Half Moon Bay intermittently between 1945 and 1961.
+The shop will function as a passage between an interior world and a public world within which an uneasy balance between a private creative existence and a more public space associated with exhibiting artwork will be played out.
 The demands and conventions expected of a single woman supported by her parents will also be played out within this context.